-(1) How racial stereotypes affect behavior within the criminal justice domain.
-As a member of the Consortium for Police Leadership in Equity (www.policingequity.org), I conduct research on the role of stereotyping and social identity threat on police behavior with minority suspects, as well as police/community perceptions and responses to racial profiling.
+1) How racial stereotypes affect behavior within the criminal justice domain.
+As a member of the Center for Policing Equity (www.policingequity.org), Dr. Kahn conducts research on the role of stereotyping and social identity threat on police behavior with minority suspects, as well as police/community perceptions and responses to racial profiling.

-(6) Within-group differences in bias.
-A major focus looks at the ways in which individuals within stigmatized groups differentially experience bias based on subtle factors like phenotypic stereotypicality or intersectional identities.
+3) Within-group differences in bias.
+A major focus looks at the ways in which individuals within stigmatized groups differentially experience bias based on subtle factors like phenotypic racial stereotypicality or intersectional identities.

 - Aggression, Conflict, Peace

 - Culture and Ethnicity

 - Intergroup Relations

 - Internet and Virtual Psychology